-Hera is an ESA mission, planned for launch in 2024, to rendezvous and study the binary near-Earth asteroid Didymos four years after the impact of NASA's DART spacecraft.

-Hera, as currently designed, is planned to launch in October 2024 and will rendezvous with the binary near-Earth asteroid (65803) Didymos and its little moon four years after the impact of NASA's DART (Double Asteroid Redirection Test) spacecraft.
-Hera, named after the Greek goddess of marriage, is ESA's contribution to the international AIDA (Asteroid Impact Deflection Assessment) cooperation, the first planetary defense mission devoted to the deflection attempt of an hazardous near-Earth asteroid.
-In 2022, the NASA's DART will impact the 165 m diameter moon of the NEO asteroid Didymos to demonstrate the ability of kinetic impactors to change the orbit of an asteroid.
-A variation of its rotation period around the primary body is expected and will be measured with Earth-based telescopes.
-However, a full picture of the collision and resulting momentum transfer will only become possible once Hera maps the mass of Didymoon to a high level of certainty.

-During the about six months of Hera mission, the main spacecraft and its two companion CubeSats will conduct detailed surveys of both asteroids, with particular focus on the crater left by DART's collision and a precise determination of the mass of Didymos B. Hera's detailed post-impact investigations will substantially enhance the planetary defense knowledge gained from DART's asteroid deflection test.
-Hera will also demonstrate the ability to operate at close proximity around a low-gravity asteroid with some on-board autonomy.
+hera Hera is an ESA mission, planned for launch in 2024, to rendezvous and study the binary near-Earth asteroid Didymos four years after the impact of NASA's DART spacecraft.
+Hera, as currently designed, is planned to launch in October 2024 and will rendezvous with the binary near- Earth asteroid (65803) Didymos and its little moon four years after the impact of NASA's DART (Double Asteroid Redirection Test) spacecraft, testified by LICIACube.
+Hera, named after the Greek goddess of marriage, is ESA's contribution to the international AIDA (Asteroid Impact Deflection Assessment) cooperation, the first planetary defense mission devoted tomthe deflection attempt of an hazardous near-Earth asteroid.
+In 2022, the NASA's DART will impact Dimorphos, the 160m diameter moon of the Near Earth Asteroid Didymos, to demonstrate the ability of kinetic impactors to change the orbit of an asteroid.
+A variation of the Dimorphos revolution period around the primary body is expected and will be measured by Earthbased telescopes.
+However, a full picture of the collision and resulting momentum transfer will only become possible once Hera maps the mass of Dimorphos, to a high level of confidence, and the full two-body motion of the asteroid binary system.
+During the about six months of Hera mission, the main spacecraft and its two companion CubeSats will conduct detailed surveys of both asteroids, with particular focus on the crater left by DART's collision and a precise determination of the mass of Dimorphos.
+Hera's detailed post-impact investigations will substantially enhance the planetary defense knowledge gained from DART's asteroid deflection test.
+Hera will also demonstrate the ability to operate at close proximity around a lowgravity asteroid with some on- board autonomy.
 Mapping the shape of the crater will provide unique information to validate the numerical impact models necessary to design asteroid deflection missions in future.
 In addition, it will shed light also on the asteroid's surface properties and internal structure thanks to the first radar sounding of an asteroid.
-Hera will map Didymoon's entire surface down to a size resolution of a few meters and also much of the surface of the primary Didymos, providing crucial scientific data from two asteroids in a single mission.
-The payload consists of two AFC (Asteroid Framing Cameras), a PALT (Planetary Altimeter), a TIRI (Thermal Infrared Instrument) by IAXA and two CubeSats 6U (Juventas, with contribution from Bologna University and the other one still to be defined).
-Several Italian scientists from INAF and Italian universities are members of the DART-Hera Investigation Team.
+Hera will map Dimorphos' entire surface down to a size resolution of a few meters and also much of the surface of the primary Didymos, providing crucial scientific data from two asteroids in a single mission.
+The payload consists of two AFC (Asteroid Framing Cameras), PALT (Planetary Altimeter), TIRI (Thermal Infrared Instrument) contributed by JAXA, HyperScout (V+NIR hyperspectral imager) and two CubeSats 6U: Juventas, developed by GomSpace Luxembourg; and Milani, developed by Tyvak International in Italy, with contribution from INAF-IAPS.
+A radio science experiment (RSE), led by the University of Bologna, will be performed including classical ground-based radiometric measurements between Hera and ground stations, images of Didymos taken by the on-board camera(s), and the Inter-satellite link (ISL) between Hera and the Cubesats.
+The aim of this experiment is to contribute to the determination of the binary system's mass, gravity field and rotational state and orbits.
+Several Italian scientists from the Universities of Bologna, Pisa, Padova, Napoli Parthenope, INAF, INFN and CNR are core members of the DART-Hera Investigation Team.

-juice

-JUICE is a future ESA mission, planned for launch in 2022, to explore the Jupiter system and the planet's moons Ganymede, Callisto and Europa.
+juice JUICE is a future ESA mission, planned for launch in 2023, to explore the Jupiter system and the planet's moons Ganymede, Callisto and Europa.
 Italy contribution is on four scientific instruments.